 The first step in investing in turnkey rental properties is to identify your investment goals.
-Determine how much capital you have to invest, what type of returns you are seeking, and what level of risk you are comfortable with.
+Determine how much capital you have to invest, understanding of rental real estate finance, what type of returns you are seeking, and what level of risk you are comfortable with.

 2. Find a Reputable Turnkey Provider